offlineland/manyland-archive/README.md

 - the creations available in Universe Search
 - players' public mifts and snapshots

-There are a few things that will **not** be hosted here (at least for now) despite being "publicly accessible", because of the high likelyhood that it would pull them out of their context and they were not meant to be archived forever; Most notably writables posts.
+There are a few things that will **not** be hosted here (at least for now) despite being "publicly accessible", because of the high likelihood that it would pull them out of their context and they were not meant to be archived forever; Most notably writables posts.
 See section [Responsible use](#responsible-use) for more on that.